N.Y. Assembly report finds ‘overwhelming evidence’ Cuomo engaged in sexual harassment, used state resources for memoir

+Cuomo has long denied any wrongdoing, but the results of the Assembly’s eight-month investigation, released Monday, paint a damning portrait of the former governor.
+Cuomo resigned in August in the face of a likely impeachment by the New York Assembly after a state investigation found that he sexually harassed 11 women and oversaw an unlawful attempt to exact retribution against one of his accusers.

-Former New York governor Andrew M. Cuomo accused in misdemeanor complaint of forcible touching, court says
+Former New York governor Andrew Cuomo accused in misdemeanor complaint of forcible touching, court says

-The report corroborates the stories of the women who say Cuomo sexually harassed them and describes how his office diverted workers and resources from handling the deadly health crisis to focus on his book, for which he received $5.2 million.
-It also found that the former governor directed his staff to withhold or misrepresent information “regarding the effects of covid-19 on nursing home residents in New York.”
+The report corroborates the stories of two of the women who say Cuomo sexually harassed them and describes how his office diverted workers and resources from handling the deadly health crisis to focus on his book, for which he received $5.2 million.
+It also found that the former governor directed his staff to withhold or misrepresent information “regarding the effects of COVID-19 on nursing home residents in New York.”

 In March, New York House Speaker Carl E. Heastie (D) commissioned the report as an impeachment investigation into the then-governor.
 Cuomo resigned after state Attorney General Letitia James, now a candidate for governor, released a separate, 165-page report detailing numerous allegations against him.